magento/pagebuilder-docs/README.md

-# pagebuilder
+# Page Builder developer documentation

-Page Builder documentation
+This repo is the future home of all Page Builder developer documentation.